 3. Try automation

-Many people seem to think that automation means replacing your entire workforce with robots.
-Instead, there are some excellent automation tools out there nowadays that can do all the tedious jobs while your workforce gets on with the important stuff, such as lead generation.
+Many people think that automation means replacing your entire workforce with robots.
+Instead, there are some excellent automation tools out there that can do all the tedious jobs while your workforce gets on with the important stuff, such as lead generation.

-Technology can be a wonderful thing, and when used in the right way, it can transform the productivity of your business in a few simple steps.
+Technology can be a wonderful thing, and when used correctly, it can transform the productivity of your business in a few simple steps.

 4. Avoid distractions

-As humans, we're not so great at focusing on tasks for hours at a time.
-Repeated studies have highlighted just how much most people struggle to concentrate in meetings for an extended period of time.
+Humans are not so great at focusing on tasks for hours at a time.
+Repeated studies have highlighted how much most people struggle to concentrate in meetings for an extended period.

 For instance, try restricting emailing only to be done at specific parts of the day, such as first or last thing - this way, everyone can forget about emails in the middle of the workday.
 Likewise, restricting access to social media could make a difference, reducing the number of pointless team meetings.